 - The On-site Sewage System Designer/Engineer applies for a waiver from BOH 13.04.070.B.4.b (Domestic water supply source) with a two hour review fee.
 See fee schedule.
-The arsenic treatment allowance waiver application is available.
+Download the arsenic treatment allowance waiver application.

 - To learn about hiring an engineer, you may wish to visit the Washington State Department of Health's website.
 While this information is about hiring an engineer for a Group B well, much of it is applicable to a property owner wishing to hire an engineer to design a treatment system for a private individual well.